Walter Ulbricht: Cult of personality

+Publicly, the effect of such propaganda remained limited.
+Ulbricht's dialect, his falsetto voice and his crampness lent several enemies the opportunity to create caricatures of him.
+For instance, he was called a "grey, whistling mouse" by Gerhard Zwerenz.
+Using the term "Spitzbart", referring to Ulbricht's beard and using the adjective "all-knowing" for Ulbricht constituted defamation of the state in the eye of the judicial system of East Germany.

+A tape containing a recitation of Goethe's Faust by a parodist imitating Ulbricht was in wide circulation in East Germany, eventually causing the Stasi secret police to intervene on the charge of defamation of the state.

 Personal life

 Ulbricht lived in Majakowskiring, Pankow, East Berlin.
 He married twice: in 1920 to Martha Schmellinsky and from 1953 until his death to Lotte Ulbricht née Kühn (1903–2002).
 Ulbricht and Schmelinsky had a daughter in 1920, who grew up and lived separated from Ulbricht for almost her entire life.
 After the failure of this first marriage, he was in a relationship with Rosa Michel (born Marie Wacziarg, 1901–1990).
 With Michel, Ulbricht had another daughter, Rose (1931–1995).

 His marriage with Lotte Kühn, his partner for most of his life (they had been together since 1935), remained childless.
 The couple adopted a daughter whom they named Beate.
 She was born in 1944 to a Ukrainian forced laborer in Leipzig.
-Although Beate Ulbricht remembered her father warmly, she referred to her mother in an extensive interview given to a tabloid in 1991 as "the hag," adding that she was "cold-hearted and egoistic."
+Although Beate Ulbricht remembered her father warmly, she referred to her mother in an extensive interview given to a tabloid in 1991 as "the hag", adding that she was "cold-hearted and egoistic".
 She also said that Walter Ulbricht was ordered to marry Lotte by Stalin.

 Decorations

 In 1956, Ulbricht was awarded the Hans Beimler Medal, for veterans of the Spanish Civil War, which caused controversy among other recipients, who had actually served on the front line.
 He was awarded the title Hero of the Soviet Union on 29 June 1963.
 On visiting Egypt in 1965, Ulbricht was awarded the Great Collar of the Order of the Nile by Nasser.
+On 9 June 1965, he was awarded the Order of the Yugoslav Great Star.